 Work & Play – Top 10 games for workplace lunchtime gaming

-Board games are an amazing way to spend time together over an engaging activity.
+At home I am an old school gamer, I still play games like Diablo 2 and take full advantage of the d2 item store so that I can play just like the old days… thank goodness they never shut the servers because I think I would be stuck!
+However, at work, I feel that board games are an amazing way to spend time together over an engaging activity.
 You get to know the people you play with, you get to use your head and most importantly – you have a good time and share some laughs.
+Some companies keep things digital with some minecraft hosting servers for everyone to be on during lunch, but having an offline option doesn’t hurt.
 Having a regular gaming gaming group at work (we play every Friday over lunch) was really good for my team at work – the connections you make over a board game easily transfer into effective collaboration on work projects.
 Plus, unlike most corporately mandated team building – it is actually fun and completely voluntary.
-This blog post lists Top 10 games to play in such a situation based on a poll of our gaming group – hope this will be helpful for folks out there trying to do something similar!
+This means that people who like to game in other ways can enjoy their lunch as they want.
+I think a few people like to spend it making investments – be it in gambling on Casinomartini.com or through other means.
+I’d stick to a casino for that, but hey, to each their own.
+In any case, this blog post lists Top 10 games to play in such a situation based on a pollgam of our gaming group – hope this will be helpful for folks out there trying to do something similar!

 The list is based on ranked responses of a group of 7 people who were all asked to provide their opinions on which games are best for workplace lunchtime gaming.
+Some would speak about Fileproto.com games instead before we refined it down to board games.
 It was suggested that the games in the list should accommodate 5 or more players (because work groups frequently are up there in size) and last 45 min or less (because you don’t want this to start interfering with work).
 Neither of these limitations was enforced though – if the game got the votes – it’s on this list.
 Without further ado – let’s get into it!

 Antoine Bauza’s trek across feudal Japan has lots of things going for it (you can read me gushing over its many virtues in this review).
 Simple rules mean almost everyone can play and this is a great benefit in a situation where you want to be open to players of all experience levels.
 Little hostility means everyone is enjoying themselves.
 The game works for five and almost always wraps up in a neat 45 min.